-It may be legend about Popeye, but it is now based on sound science that spinach is the richest source of magnesium; and a deficiency is one of the main causes of chronic arthritis; and heart conditions too.
+It may be legend about Popeye, but it is now based on sound science that spinach is the richest source of magnesium.
+A deficiency is one of the main causes of chronic-arthritis; and heart conditions too.

 These days there are so many delicious spinach-recipes to choose from.

 One of the oddities in South Africa is that what we call spinach is in reality Swiss chard.

 Start by choosing a piece of empty ground in full sun.
-It could be a long line, in this case about 3m long (10').
-Or it could be a square, say 3'x3' (one square metre).
+It could be a long line, in this case about 3m long.
+Or it could be about one square yard.
 It takes no more than half an hour to get your spinach plants started.

-Late spring or early summer is best to start growing spinach, and then perhaps plant spinach several times in the summer if you have the space.
+Late spring or autumn is best to start growing spinach, and then perhaps plant spinach several times in the summer if you have the space.

-Don't buy plants, it's dead easy to grow from seed, and transplanting seedlings is a fag.
+Do not buy plants, it is dead easy to grow from seed; and transplanting is a fag and sets them back.

 Now, you want to know how to grow spinach.
-Get out your hoe and a rake, and clean off any weeds, or remains of plants from last season.
+Get out your hoe and a rake, and clean off any weeds, or remains of any plants from last season.

-Next, if you have any compost available, deep a shallow trench (perhaps 6-9").
-This is the only part requiring a bit of sweat, and if the ground hasn't been dug over for a long time, it will take a bit of time.
-But this trench took me no more than 5-10 minutes.
+Next if you have any compost available, dig a shallow trench (perhaps 6-9").
+This is the only part requiring a bit of sweat, and if the ground has not been dug over for a few months, it will take a bit of time.
+But this row took me no more than 5-10 minutes.

 Last summer I was GROWING CHICKPEAS followed by a winter beetroot crop.
-Now it's time, using standard rotation methods, to plant a leafy crop.
-Spinach plants.
+Now it is time, using standard rotation methods, to plant a leafy crop; spinach plants.

-The nitrogen fixed in the soil from bacteria on the roots of the chickpeas, which are legumes, means we won't need to use inorganic fertilizers.
+The nitrogen fixed in the soil from bacteria on the roots of the chickpeas, which are legumes, means we will not need to use inorganic fertilizers.
 The liquid that drips from the worms farms is a great help in that regard too; it's called vermi-leachate.